𝐖𝐡𝐞𝐫𝐞 𝐢𝐬 𝐒𝐚𝐡𝐢𝐡 𝐁𝐮𝐤𝐡𝐚𝐫𝐢’𝐬 𝐎𝐫𝐢𝐠𝐢𝐧𝐚𝐥 𝐂𝐨𝐩𝐲?

 Irony is that Mr. Shukurov himself cites works written hundreds of years ago using editions thereof published within last few decades.
 How bad he did not give us images from the first copies of the works of al-Bazdawi (d.
 482/1089), al-Ghazali (d.
 505/1111), al-‘Asqalani (d.
 852/1448) et al. which could be considered authentic according to the criteria laid down by him.

-Some of the ‘researchers’ and those known with the honorifics indicating their educational qualifications have framed an ‘important’ question regarding the absence of original manuscript copy of (Muhammad b.
+Some of the ‘researchers’ and those known with the honorifics indicating their educational qualifications have framed an ‘important’ question regarding the absence of an original manuscript copy of (Muhammad b.
 Isma’il) al-Bukhari’s (hereinafter Bukhari) Sahih that he penned down with his own hands.
 They ask, “If Bukhari did author this book why do we not find its original manuscript in his own handwriting?”

 They say; “The oldest extant copy of Sahih Bukhari goes back to the fourth century after Hijrah i.e. decades after the death of Bukhari (d.
 256/870); it is the copy of Muhammad b.
 Ahmad al-Marwazi who was born in the year 301/913 and died in 371/982.